by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 How would the President be chosen?
 No one – not even Thomas Jefferson – thought that Joe Everyman could be trusted with the power of the vote.
 Election of the President was left to the collective choice of the individual States.

 The process is still inherently undemocratic.
 With electoral votes determined by the number of Congressional members a State has and each State having exactly two senators, small States have disproportionate influence in the selection process.
 Wyoming and the District of Columbia have one electoral vote for each 200,000 residents, while California has one per 700,000 residents.
 In addition, the rural West has several sparsely-populated States which were admitted during the presidential administration of Benjamin Harrison (1889-1893).
 Traditionally, States have entered the union in pairs, first one Northern/free and one Southern/slave and later one Republican and one Democratic.
-The States admitted in 1889 and 1890, however, were all Republican-dominated and have remained so, thus distorting the effect of the national popular vote.
+The States admitted in 1889 and 1890, however, were all Republican-dominated and all but one have remained so, thus distorting the effect of the national popular vote.

 Each of the major parties nominated its candidate first by the convention system and now by the primary system.
 The conventions set it so that a party usually selected a candidate acceptable to all of its factions, but also concentrated the power of selection in party leaders, not voters.

-Image credit: esu2.org
+Image credit: wikimedia.org

 In the parliamentary governments of the rest of the English-speaking world, the party with the majority of seats in the legislature forms the government, bringing in both a party plan and the votes to implement it.
 That does not happen in the USA, where the President may be of a different party from the Congressional leadership.